cogitor/cogitor.github.io/_posts/2016-08-01-using-identity-functions.md

 layout: post
 ---

 An [Identity function](https://en.wikipedia.org/wiki/Identity_function) is a very basic function that takes one argument and the only thing it does is return the argument value.
 Pretty simple: `f(x) = x`.
-This function is important in mathematics e.g in the [Category theory](https://en.wikipedia.org/wiki/Category_theory), but is it useful in everyday programing?
+This function is important in mathematics e.g in the [Category theory](https://en.wikipedia.org/wiki/Category_theory), but is it useful in everyday programming?

 <!--break-->